H3-gg/25th-Anniversary-Champioships/eng/Technical_Restarts_Regulations_of_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championships_tournament_for.md

 <br/>
 <hr>

-### Regulations last time was updated at 6 April 2024
+### Regulations last time was updated at 8th May 2024